Comparison of baseball and cricket: Running

 Running plays a much larger role in baseball because of the low scoring; also, players on the batting team must run much further to score a run, because runners may remain in play (that is, on the bases) without scoring, and because baserunners can advance to the next base before the ball is hit again (steal the base) as soon as the ball is live.
-Base stealing often requires sliding, in which the runner throws himself to the ground to avoid being tagged or over-running the base.
+Base stealing often requires sliding, in which the runner throws himself to the ground to avoid being tagged or overrunning the base.
 The runner may also deliberately slide into the fielder at the base he is trying to steal to keep him from catching the ball or to disrupt a double play.
 At home plate the runner often will simply, and legally, run into a catcher who is blocking the baseline but who does not have the ball (a defensive player may not impede the runner unless he has the ball or is in the process of catching it).

 The equivalent in cricket is almost impossible because the bowler is next to the non-striker, and in fact is able to mankad him if he strayed out of his crease (or simply cancel his runup, rendering the ball dead); in addition, it is legally considered unfair play for the batsmen to steal runs during the bowler's runup.
 Tactical running in cricket rarely strays beyond the consideration of "can I make it to the other end before the ball does".
 One exception of this is towards the end of a closely fought limited overs game, where a batsman (normally a tail-ender) would sacrifice his wicket to allow the better batsman to remain on strike, usually in the last few balls.
 While in baseball, steals, sacrificial running, forces, double plays, intimidation, and physical contact enter into the equation.